In-House App Distribution

 In-House App Distribution Flow

-A distribution-ready build is created specifically for internal use, typically as an .ipa file for iOS or an .apk or .aab file for Android.
+1. Build an internal binary, a distribution-ready build is created specifically for internal use, typically as an .ipa file for iOS or an .apk or .aab file for Android.

-The application is signed using enterprise certificate (for iOS apps) so it can be installed on authorized devices within the organization.
+2. Sign the application for internal distribution, the application is signed using an enterprise certificate (for iOS apps) so it can be installed on authorized devices within the organization.

-The signed binary is made available through restricted internal channels such as MDM systems, enterprise app portals, or managed private app stores.
+3. Distribute the application internally, the signed binary is made available through restricted internal channels such as MDM systems, enterprise app portals, or managed private app stores.

-Access to the application is limited to approved users or devices using authentication mechanisms such as device enrollment, user identity verification, or enterprise access policies.
+4. Authenticate and control installation, access to the application is limited to approved users or devices using authentication mechanisms such as device enrollment, user identity verification, or enterprise access policies.

-Updates are delivered centrally as new versions become available, and access is continuously managed to account for role changes, device replacement, or employee offboarding.
+5. Manage updates and access, updates are delivered centrally as new versions become available, and access is continuously managed to account for role changes, device replacement, or employee offboarding.

 Security, Compliance, and Governance